-The gripping new novel, set in crime-fuelled Victorian London, from Costa Award-winner and twice BBC Radio 2 Book Club author Jess Kidd
+The gripping Victorian detective novel from the Costa Award-winner and twice BBC Radio 2 Book Club author

-Things in Jars is an enchanting Victorian detective novel that explores what it is to be human in inhumane times.
+Things in Jars is a Victorian novel unlike any other, one that explores what it is to be human in inhumane times.

 “I loved Himself and The Hoarder but this book takes things to another level – thrilling, mysterious, twisted but more than anything, beautifully written and filled to bursting point with heart”

 “Utterly mesmerising … A triumph.
 Kidd’s imagination – her ability to imagine a world more magical, darker, richer than our own – is a thing of wonder.
 She rummages through the layers of Victorian society as if through an old steamer trunk, pulling up all variety of treasures, like pythons and heads in hatboxes”

 “This unusual Victorian detective tale is hugely satisfying and beautifully written … Kidd gives the world what is instantly one of fiction’s great spectral double acts”

 “Jess Kidd’s stories are so magical, she should be a genre all to herself … Things in Jars is exquisite.
 Perfect storytelling”

 Joanna Cannon, Author Of The Trouble With Goats And Sheep